saif955/Reactive-Frontend/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+Visit the live deployment of the app deployed on vercel [Link](https://zorgit-task-vbdk-1daym89lq-saifur-rahmans-projects-5cc34c0e.vercel.app/).
 ## Description

 This project is a web application built using Next.js, designed to showcase various services and projects.
 It utilizes modern web technologies to provide a seamless user experience.